PacktPublishing/Hands-On-Object-Oriented-Programming-with-CSharp/README.md

 | 11 | Visual Studio 2019 Preview, .NET Core v2.1 or higher, Sdcb.System.Range (Nuget Package) | Windows, Mac OS X, and Linux (Any) |
 | 13 | Git | Windows, Mac OS X, and Linux (Any) |

+## Errata
+### The content on page should be read as: Managed code
+The phrase managed code came into being after Microsoft declared the .NET framework.
+Any code running in a managed environment is handled by Common Language Runtime (CLR), which keeps Common Language Runtime (CLR) track of memory allocation and automatically deallocates it when not in use.
+The general usage of the term managed code means that the environment where the code executes is aided by a garbage collector, memory management, type-safety, and so on. .NET introduced the C# language in the managed environment, and remains managed to date.

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://www.packtpub.com/sites/default/files/downloads/9781788296229_ColorImages.pdf).

 ### Related products